Why the absence of autonomous, multi-age playgroups makes parenting suck. (This is a reshare of Elena Bridgers’ article).

 New efforts in maintaining the languages were revived in the 1970s and still continues to this day.
 However, one of the most striking failures of the Sámi strategies is that the smaller Sámi languages (in numbers of speakers as listed above) have not seen success in improving their situation or even in defending their previous position.
 This failure is partly due to the fact that most speakers live apart from the larger Sámi groups.
 Dispersed among Norwegians, Swedes, Finns, and Russians, they do not have the demographic concentration that would enable them to use their language in the workplace and in official situations, including schools.

 A language’s development, aging, and dying was considered “natural,” out of human reach.
 Languages were not killed, they “died of old age.”
 This agentless “model” for the prediction of the future of languages is still found among politicians, and legitimates their way of treating minority languages.
+The view that a minority is not autonomous and their own people, is devastating to that people’s culture and language.

 In Norway, many municipalities with a Sámi population had developed procedures to give the Sámi some local linguistic rights.
 Yet, when the Sámi language law (in force since 1992) designated certain areas as belonging to the Sámi administrative districts, many of the municipalities left outside these official districts – often municipalities where the speakers of the smaller Sámi languages lived – withdrew services in Sámi, claiming that the law did not require them.
 Even today, there is strong resilience towards using official Sámi names in for example Norwegian towns and municipalities.
+This seems to stem from the view that Sámi people somehow belong to Norway, Sweden, Finland or other countries, and not to ourselves as our own people with our own unique language, history and culture.

-Sámi name for Bodø not welcome, 2011.
+South Sámi name for Bodø not welcome, 2011.

 Currently, education, official documents and the media use Northern Sámi almost exclusively.
 This variant is used as a de facto “official language” and the most significant efforts have gone into the development of this particular language, to the detriment of other Sámi languages.

-Sápmi flag by artist Astrid Båhl from Skibotn, Troms.
+Official Sápmi flag by artist Astrid Båhl from Skibotn, Troms.
 Photo: Ørjan Bertelsen

 Most Sámis today speak either Norwegian, Swedish, Finnish, Russian, or even English as their everyday tongue (some migrated to the USA).
 Many are bilingual as well.
-Another factor is that some Sámis do not identify as Sámi or even know that they are due to the assimilation in the past.
-They do not have any relationship with the language(s).
+Another factor is that some Sámis do not identify as Sámi or even know that they are due to the heavy assimilation of the past.
+They do not have any relationship with the language(s), and thus have lost their door to that culture.

 Norway, Sweden and Finland was in 2019 urged by the UN to increase public funding of Sámi parliaments as a response to the dire state of the disappearing languages.
 But even if the situation seems dire for many languages, it is still possible to revitalise them and start using them more often.
 Which languages survive and which do not ultimately seems to be a question of human will, not of any rules of nature.

-I know that languages and cultures come and go, but I do feel it a great loss to lose what has been native for Sápmi and Lapland for literally thousands of years, in only a few generations, when it can be perserved.
-I am happy that some schools and institutions are giving sámi language courses to anyone who wishes to learn it (although this is mostly in Northern sámi), and I do also secretly wish that my children will learn it, which I never did due to the Norwegianization process in Finnmark.
-Language is a huge part of culture and when it’s taken away, people get confused about their own community and sense of belonging, and even turn on each other as a result of feeling alienated.
+I know that languages and cultures come and go, but I do feel it a great loss to lose what has been native for Sápmi for literally thousands of years, in only a few generations, when it can be perserved.
+I am happy that some schools and institutions are giving sámi language courses to anyone who wishes to learn it (although this is mostly in Northern sámi), and I do also wish that my children will learn it, which I never did due to the Norwegianization process in Finnmark.
+Language is a huge part of culture and when it’s taken away, people get confused about their own community, identify and sense of belonging, and even turn on each other as a result of feeling alienated.

 Me keeping warm and optimistic about the future of the languages and culture.